 Within the past years, no technology has been more hyped up or promising than virtual reality.
 Everyone from large tech companies to emerging startups is investing in the technology to pay off.
 VR-powered solutions provide the ability to transport users to an entirely new experience or area in the world!
-Every sector from corporate training and gaming to marketing and healthcare, are being transformed by the disrupted technology.
+Every sector from corporate training and gaming to marketing and healthcare is being transformed by the disrupted technology.
 Remarkably, the design landscape is no exception!

 Like so many advanced technologies, virtual reality is taking the world of design with flying colors.
 From designing spaces to decorating rooms, VR technology is transforming the way people create the places they work and live.
 The market predictions are optimistic IDC reported that estimating global revenues for virtual reality and augmented reality will grow from 5.2 billion U.S. dollars in 2018 to more than 162 billion U.S. dollars in 2020.
 Statista expects AR/VR market size will reach 209.2 billion U.S. dollars by 2022, while Research and Markets more conservatively estimate the market will generate revenues of 55 billion U.S. dollars by 2021.
 Still not convinced?